HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.25/HW_ch02.25.e,f.md

 ---
 # ch02.25 (f)
 Question: \
-Calculate the least squares residuals from the estimation in part (d).\
+Calculate the residuals from the estimation in part (d).\
 Plot them vs. INCOME.
 Do you find any unusual patterns, or do they seem completely random?

 Solution: